At a time when the farmer is faced by decreasing profit margins and changing climates, precision farming is a smart way to farm.

 Companies involved supply training in their products.
 Find their details under “Companies”

 Elsenburg (Western Cape Department of Agriculture) Mike Wallace (dr): mikew [at] elsenburg.com, FC Basson: fcbasson [at] elsenburg.com, www.elsenburg.comThe North-West University, Potchefstroom Campus, runs workshops on precision farming.
-For more information contact Astrid Hattingh at 082 853 6228 or email astridhattingh [at] yahoo.com.
+Astrid Hattingh from HANDRID Flora is the contact: contact details are under the "Companies involved" heading over the page.

 The Unit for Environmental Sciences and Management at North-West University in Potchefstroom does research on soils and can help with precision farming and fertiliser recommendations.
 Call PW van Deventer at 018 285 2267 or write to him at 10058591 [at] nwu.ac.za.